5 Reasons Why Gear’s Web3 Execution Engine Could Disrupt the Crypto Market

 1. WazirX: India’s largest cryptocurrency exchange integrated Gear’s execution engine, resulting in a remarkable 300% increase in transaction volume, according to internal reports.
 This spike underlines the high demand for efficiency in trading processes.

 2. Chainlink: The partnership between Chainlink and Gear signifies a pivot towards faster decentralized oracles, essential for smart contracts requiring real-time data.
-As Chainlink seeks to enhance oracle efficiency, Gear’s technology becomes pivotal for smart contracts dependent on timely data inputs.
+As Chainlink seeks to enhance oracle efficiency, Gear’s technology becomes pivotal for smart contracts dependent on timely data inputs, which could be explored further in our article on How Needle’s 26M Model Could Dominate the Next Phase of Crypto Tools.

 3. Polkadot: Gear’s execution engine is also being utilized to streamline transaction processing in the Polkadot network, where cross-chain interactions often become bottlenecks.
-The integration has led to an estimated 40% reduction in transaction confirmation times.
+The integration has led to an estimated 40% reduction in transaction confirmation times, supporting our understanding of how scalability benefits the ecosystem.

 4. Manta Network: Manta’s collaboration with Gear facilitates the handling of higher throughput for private transactions on its privacy-preserving platform.
 By leveraging Gear’s solution, Manta can support a growing user base without compromising on performance.